StefanieKeichel/D2D-iOS-App/README.md

 - Implementation of SignUp-Security (checking password strength, visual feedback, passing variables between view controllers)
 - Implementation of Google Maps and ensuring maximum tracking accuracy
+- Implementation of sound feedback to the driver in case of upcoming traffic warnings
 - Implementation of all storyboards and setting up the infrastructure of those
+- Implementation of getting microphone access and the functionality of the voice assistance that transfers spoken text into the chat